 Lupita Nyong’o (Adelaide Wilson/Red), Wilson Duke (Gabe Wilson/Abraham), Shahadi Wright Joseph (Zora Wilson/Umbrae), Evan Alex (Jason Wilson/Pluto), Elisabeth Moss (Kitty Tyler/Dahlia), Tim Heidecker (Josh Tyler/Tex), Madison Curry (Young Adelaide Wilson/Young Red), Cali Sheldon (Becca Tyler/Io), Noell Sheldon (Lindsey Tyler/Nix)

 Husband and wife Gabe and Adelaide Wilson head to a holiday home in Santa Cruz along with their two children Zora and Jason.
-At the beach, Adelaide is fearful because she remembers back in 1986 as a child when she entered a nearby fairground attraction and encountered a doppelganger of herself.
-They are startled that evening when figures appear on the drive and then force their way into the house.
-The figures are revealed to be doppelgangers of themselves.
-As is happening all around, these duplicates are emerging and attacking the originals.
+At the beach, Adelaide becomes fearful.
+She remembers back in 1986 as a child when she entered a nearby fairground attraction and encountered a doppelganger of herself.
+They are startled that evening when doppelgangers of themselves appear on the drive and then force their way into the house.
+All around, these duplicates are emerging and attacking the originals.
 Gabe, Adelaide and the children are now forced into a desperate fight for survival against their doppelgangers.

 Jordan Peele found massive success with Get Out (2017), a modestly budgeted Blumhouse release that went on to earn a substantial $170 million at the US box-office.
-The film’s charged tackling of race issues became a hit with audiences and won Peele an Academy Award for Best Original Screenplay.
-Peele immediately became a major new Hollywood power broker and was attached to a slew of projects including producing Spike Lee’s BlackKklansman (2018) and the J.J.
-Abrams tv series Lovecraft Country (2019- ) and producing/acting as narrator of a revival of The Twilight Zone (2019– ) – all with only his first film as director.
+The film’s charged tackling of race issues struck a chord with audiences and won Peele an Academy Award for Best Original Screenplay.
+Peele immediately became a major new Hollywood power broker and was attached to a slew of projects including producing Spike Lee’s BlackKklansman (2018), producing/acting as narrator of a revival of The Twilight Zone (2019-20), writing/producing the remake of Candyman (2021) and producing the tv series Lovecraft Country (2020) – all with only his first film as director.
+Subsequent to this, Peele went on to make Nope (2022).

 Us was Jordan Peele’s second film as director.
 (Interestingly, although Jason Blum is listed as co-producer, his production house Blumhouse is not and the only production company on the credits is Peele’s own Monkeypaw Productions).
 Us enjoyed almost identical box-office to Get Out, if critical reception was more mixed.